jrobinson14/CS523Proj2/README.md

     Virus 2 Infecctiousness: give an int value (0-100) to govern how infectious virus 2 is

     Virus 2 recovery: give an int value (0-100) to govern how likely recovery from virus 2 is

+    forGA: this should be set to false for a single simulation.
+Only set to ttrue if you want to run the genetic algorithm

+    list: this is where results of each autonama are stored.
+If you are running a single simulation, this can be set to null.
+If you are running a GA, give this an empty int[] array.

 3) Create a new thread for the new cell automata: